coveooss/SIGIR-ecom-data-challenge/README.md

 #### Submission Process

+To submit to the Data Challenge, please first visit the Challenge web-page (TBC).
+You will be asked to sign up to receive your user id and write-only credentials to an AWS S3 bucket, necessary to upload your submission: treat the credentials with the necessary precautions (please note that the Challenge is hosted on a devoted AWS account, which will be deleted at the end of Challenge).

+##### Challenge rules

 WIP

+##### Submission file

+Submissions are just json files, which are exactly the same as the test files you are provided with at sign-up, but containing a `label` field: your model should fill `label` with its predictions, which will be compared to the ground truth by our script to produce the final metrics, and update the leaderboard.
+The file name should have the following format:

+`{}_1616887274000.json'.format(EMAIL.replace('@', '_'))`

+that is, the sign-up e-mail (with `@` replaced by `_`) and epoch time in milliseconds, joined by a `_`.

+The S3 path structure should have the following format:

+`rec/1/49a158cb-510f-4cea-8abe-0a3218d1b5ae/[LOCALFILE]`

+that is, the task (`rec` or `cart`), the phase of the Challenge (`1` or `2`), the user id you were provided with at the sign-up, and the actual `json` file, named according to the rules above.
+For your convenience, we provide you with a read-made script that given a local submission file, proceed with the upload to the Challenge bucket (see below).

+##### Submission upload

+Once ready to be submitted, your test file needs to be uploaded to the S3 bucket provided at sign-up, with the correct credentials, user id and file structure (see above).

+For your convenience, the script `submission/uploader.py` in this repository can be used to upload your json to the correct bucket: make sure you have an `upload.env` file in the folder, filled the information contained in your sign-up e-mail.
+Once you change the `LOCAL_FILE` in `submission/uploader.py` to the name of the current submission file, running the script from your command line should produce a successful submission; after metrics calculation, you will also receive an e-mail acknowledging the submission and reporting the scores.

+#### Submission example

+The script `submission/p2vec_knn_example.py` is a simple knn model based on [product embeddings](https://arxiv.org/abs/2007.14906).
+If you run the script with `browsing_train.csv` and `rec_test_phase_1.json` in the same folder, it will produce a local `json` file with labels valid for the "next prediction event" evaluation: if you then run  `submission/uploader.py` with the appropriate `LOCAL_NAME` and `env` variables, you will have a valid (albeit far from perfect!) submission.

+The model is provided as an additional example for the submission process (and perhaps, as an easy baseline) and it is not intended to be in any way a suggestion on how to tackle the Challenge: the script does not perform the necessary checks on timestamp ordering (or any other consistency check).

 ### Baselines

 We adapted the code from [session-rec](https://github.com/rn5l/session-rec) repository, and share in the `baselines` folder what is necessary to shape the dataset and run the baseline model, which is an in-session recommendation system.

 ### Contacts